-Financial Advice Is Worth More Than Just Money
+Financial Advice Is About More Than Just Money

 Paying someone to help make better money decisions seems counterintuitive to some people.
 It can feel like giving away something valuable so that someone else can tell you how to find valuable things.
 Why not just cut out the middleman and keep the money in your pocket?